MetaMask/metamask-docs/docs/guide/accessing-accounts.md

 ```

 If the first account in the returned array isn't the account you expected, you should notify the user!
-In the future, the accounts array may contain more than one account.
-However, the first account in the array will continue to be considered as the user's "selected" account.
+In the future, the accounts array may contain more than one account, although that functionality isn't yet enabled.
+In any case, the first account in the array will continue to be considered as the user's "selected" account.